-The first time I made this dish was a day or so before Star was born, and I remember feeling just a tiny bit disappointed that we were going out to dinner the night before her induction instead of staying home to eat the leftovers.
+The first time I made this sweet and spicy chili was a day or so before Star was born, and I remember feeling just a tiny bit disappointed that we were going out to dinner the night before her induction instead of staying home to eat the leftovers.

 Of course, then my water broke as we got out of the car at dinner, and so I ended up in the hospital having a baby two hours later with not only no chili polenta, but no dinner at all.